HISTORY OF STAR TREK

 The last TV series, “Enterprise” had a relatively short life, only 4 years, compared with earlier The Next Generation, Deep Space 9, or Voyager.

 There is another TV series coming.
-To celebrate the 50th anniversary, next January will see the premier of Star Trek: Discovery on CBS All Access.
+Star Trek: Discovery launches later this month on CBS All Access.
 Yes, it’s an over-the-top subscription streaming service.
 I’ll be there.
 The USS Discovery ship is clearly an homage to concept art done by Ralph McQuarrie for an unproduced 1976 movie Star Trek: Planet of the Titans that did not see the light of day.
 You know McQuarrie for his iconic concept art for Star Wars.

 The 13-show series is set 10 years before the USS Enterprise’s original 5-year mission.
-And rather than starring a Captain, it will be a minority female character who is “Number One” a lieutenant commander.
+And rather than starring a Captain, it will be a minority female character who is “Number One,” a lieutenant commander.
 This was done in honor of Majel Barrett who had that name in the original pilot.
 Oh, and her voice will be back as the Computer, as it has in so many of the Star Trek series and movies.
 It will cover an incident in Star Trek history that was mentioned but never explained.
 You may have noticed that the ship name is the same as the titular one in 2001: A Space Odyssey.
 While it will not feature any of the lead characters from the original show, it will feature Spock’s father Sarek of Vulcan as a young man.
 And look out for Harry Mudd.

 - The invention of the StarTAC mobile flip phone by Motorola, like the communicator